 “We have had an excellent relationship with the Ministry for many years,” said William Griswold, CMA director.
 “When we became aware of facts that were inconsistent with our understanding of the provenance of the sculpture, contacting the Ministry directly was an easy decision in light of our many years of working with our Italian colleagues.
 We worked collaboratively with the Ministry first to determine the circumstances of the work’s removal and then to finalize the decision to transfer the work.”

 "This return is the result of an important and fruitful cultural agreement and the full cooperation of CMA with the Italian authorities,” said the Minister of Cultural Heritage and Activities and of Tourism, Dario Franceschini.
-“Now we await the return of the work, which, once in Italy will be returned as soon as possible in Naples and its communities, from where it was removed."
+“Now we await the return of the work, which, once in Italy will be returned as soon as possible to Naples and its communities, from where it was removed."